- Green Building or Sustainable Building Concept:

 The design of a building is very important as it plays a vital role in introducing the energy requirement of a building during its life.

-The design has to consider the following:
+Green building or sustainable building design has to consider the following:

 (A) Optimum use of solar energy.